0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 Where $\alpha_0, ..., \alpha_7$ are the random values provided by the verifier.

+Unlike other virtual tables, block hash table does not start out in an empty state.
+Specifically, it is initialized with a single row containing the hash of the program's root block.
+This needs to be done because the root block does not have a parent and, thus, otherwise it would never be added to the block hash table.

+Initialization of the block hash table is done by setting the initial value of $p_2$ to the value of the row containing the hash of a program's root block.

 #### Op group table
 *Op group* table is used in decoding of *span* blocks, which are leaves in a program's MAST.
 As described [here](/miden/design/programs.html#Span-block), a *span* block can contain one or more operation batches, each batch containing up to $8$ operation groups.

 When the VM starts executing a new batch of operations, it adds all operation groups within a batch, except for the first one, to the *op group* table.
-Then, as the VM start executing an operation group, it removes the group from the table.
+Then, as the VM starts executing an operation group, it removes the group from the table.
 Thus, by the time all operation groups in a batch have been executed, the *op group* table must be empty.

 The table can be thought of as consisting of $3$ columns as shown below: